List of New Zealand rowers at the Summer Olympics: 1968 Summer Olympics

 There were stern discussions with the New Zealand selectors.
 In a training run, the coxed four was leading the eight over the whole race.
-In the end, the reserve rowers got their way and New Zealand entered boats in two of the seven events: men's coxed four and men's coxed eight.
+In the end, the reserve rowers got their way and New Zealand entered boats in two of the seven events: men's coxed four and men's eight.
 In the coxed four, the teams from East and West Germany were among the favourites; the United Team of Germany had won this event at the last Olympics, but that was the last appearance of the German United Team.
 The teams from the Soviet Union and Italy were also among the medal contenders.
 The East German team won their heat and semi-final in the fastest overall time, but the New Zealand team unexpectedly controlled the final and defeated the East Germans by over two seconds.
 This was New Zealand's third rowing medal, and its first gold medal in rowing.
 The medals were presented by IOC vice-president Konstantin Adrianow.
 The heat, semi-final and final were the only three races that the coxed four ever rowed.

-New Zealand's coxed eight was expected to win, and Wybo Veldman later recalled:
+New Zealand's eight was expected to win, and Wybo Veldman later recalled:

 We were hot favourites but the wheels fell off.
 We should have won it, finished fourth, got nothing, a terrible experience.

 In 1968, New Zealand's first golden era in rowing began.
 Under trainer Robertson, the era would last until the 1976 Summer Olympics.
 Both the 1968 coxed four and Robertson would later be inducted into the New Zealand Sports Hall of Fame.

 1972 Summer Olympics

 1972 was the last year that only men competed at the Olympic rowing events.
 New Zealand entered boats in four of the seven events at the Munich Games, and won medals in two of the competitions.
 The members of the gold medal winning 1972 New Zealand eight came from nine different clubs, which said a lot about Robertson's ability as a coach to blend individuals into a strong sum.
 The team would win Sportsman of the Year Awards in both 1971 and 1972.
-The crew of the coxed eight standing on the victory dais overcome with emotion and "bawling like babies" is one of New Zealand's most memorable sporting moments.
-The coxed eights medal ceremony was also the first time "God Defend New Zealand" played as New Zealand's national anthem instead of "God Save the Queen".
+The crew of the eight standing on the victory dais overcome with emotion and "bawling like babies" is one of New Zealand's most memorable sporting moments.
+The medal ceremony for the eights was also the first time "God Defend New Zealand" played as New Zealand's national anthem instead of "God Save the Queen".
 Before and during the Olympic Games, the New Zealand rowing team stayed in the Bavarian village of Lenggries, where they were adopted by the locals as their own.
 When the 2007 World Rowing Championships were again held in Munich, Chris Nilsson—who was by then a rowing coach—arranged for the New Zealand team to stay at Lenggries once more, rekindling old friendships.